As mentioned in my previous blog The Beginning of the End, in early 2000’s the product development at Microsoft was in a state of chaos.

 The methodology – in its traditional form – leaves almost no room for unexpected changes or revisions.
 And as time went on, Aaron and his team were finding more and more features that were either built incorrectly or were no longer needed.
 His teams had diligently followed the steps of Waterfall nearly to the end of the project, but encountered many unplanned problems that necessitated a change in scope or goals, where pivoting became impossible.
 They thought they were building software correctly, spending almost a year and a half to two years developing a well-thought project plan using very specific, rigid assumptions.
 And then realizing after two years of work that these sudden scope changes would render much of the work they’ve finished useless, which often forced them to make many difficult decisions regarding features – often delaying features until releases years in the future.

 4. Testing Failures

 Microsoft – in following the Waterfall methodology – waited until step four out of six to test their products.
-This was extremely risky because Microsoft had major deadlines to hit, all of which were coordinated with their marketing department to coincide with with major announcements, product launches, and distribution.
+This was extremely risky because Microsoft had major deadlines to hit, all of which were coordinated with their marketing department to coincide with major announcements, product launches, and distribution.
 Most of the time the testers wouldn’t get the code until well beyond the original deadline, which resulted in testers rushing through their tests and often overlooking a series of smaller bugs that led to bigger issues once deployed to millions of users.
 And this led to many product launch failures… anyone remember Windows Vista?
 Windows Vista launched in November 2006 after Microsoft’s still popular OS Windows XP.
 The OS became a huge disaster because of its massive scale of unnecessary features, extreme slowness, hardware and software incompatibilities, high cost, confusing versions, security fumbles, and other additional points of failure.

 Microsoft knew they had to change to stay relevant and be able to produce software that was useable, feasible, and valuable to their customers.
 But how?